Ceramics Care Guide

 Advice about using or caring for pottery can be mixed depending on where you have purchased it.
 Some incredibly experienced potters who have been in the industry for decades advise against using boiling liquids in/on items due to the possibility of thermal shock, whereas other potters will say it is completely fine to use boiling water to make your cups of tea, and will not cause any issues.
 Without going into too much detail about the science of ceramics, generally, it comes down to glaze used and the glaze fit on the item, and the type of clay (there are so many types of clay!).

-Knowing my glaze and clay combos well, I have absolutely no issue with you using boiling water to make your hot drinks.
+Knowing my glaze and clay combos well, I have absolutely no issue with you using boiling water to make your hot drinks - it’s what they’re made for!

-I've been making ceramics for over 6 years and haven't yet had a breakage reported due to thermal shock (frantically touches wood as I type that), but that doesn't mean that it won't happen in future.
+I've been making ceramics for over 10 years and haven't yet had a breakage reported due to thermal shock, but that doesn't mean that it won't happen in future.
 I once owned a glass Pyrex measuring jug which I used for several years without issue and then one day whilst measuring boiling water, it shattered.
 Glass and ceramics are vulnerable materials.

 For wax melt / oil burners, burn for a maximum of 3 hours.
 Do not burn without any wax or liquid in the dish.